After Deadly Capitol Riot, Fox News Stays Silent On Stars' Incendiary Rhetoric

 Fox News' sway on Ashli Babbitt

 Yet Babbitt's media consumption also relied on familiar faces to viewers of Fox News.
-Babbitt frequently relayed messages from Fox News contributor Dan Bongino (she retweeted him 50 times since last February); Charlie Kirk, whose bylined commentaries have appeared frequently on Fox News' website (60 retweets); and former Fox News commentator Candace Owens (70 retweets).
+Babbitt frequently relayed messages from Fox News contributor Dan Bongino (she retweeted him 50 times since last February); Charlie Kirk, whose bylined commentaries have appeared frequently on Fox News' website (60 retweets); and Candace Owens, a repeat Fox News talking head who has guest-hosted on Fox's The Five (70 retweets).
 NPR identified at least 20 appearances by Owens on Fox News since early November.

 Kirk made more than a dozen appearances and boasted in a since-deleted tweet that he had helped to arrange more than 80 buses to transport people to the Trump rally.
 (Kirk's organization, Turning Point Action, later clarified to Reuters that it actually sent seven buses with 350 students to the rally.
 A spokesperson said Kirk "condemns political violence.")

-"Each of those people gains legitimacy from their connections with Fox News," Hemmer tells NPR.
-"It makes them non-fringe people.
+"Each of those people gains legitimacy from their connections with Fox News," Hemmer told NPR.
+"It makes them nonfringe people.
 The fact they are tied to Fox as part of this larger misinformation infrastructure matters."
+(Hemmer also writes an online column for CNN.)

-On January 3, the Sunday before the insurrection, Jeanine Pirro compared those gathering to protest in Washington D.C. with President Trump to the American soldiers in the Revolutionary War, adding, "January 6th will tell us whether there are any in Congress willing to battle for America."
+On Jan.
+3, the Sunday before the insurrection, Jeanine Pirro compared those gathering to protest in Washington with Trump to the American soldiers in the Revolutionary War, adding, "Jan.
+6 will tell us whether there are any in Congress willing to battle for America."

 Hours before the rally started, Fox & Friends weekend host Pete Hegseth told colleagues, "The more you suppress it and tell these folks here, and others, [that] it's just conspiracy theories, there was no fraud, there was not widespread fraud, you're creating a bifurcation in the country where a lot of people feel their voices were completely abandoned."

-Babbitt's feed suggests that she almost exclusively consumed conservative, pro-Trump media, and rejected other sources of news.
-"I don't get my information from any MSM," she tweeted in March 2020.
+Babbitt's feed suggests that she almost exclusively consumed conservative, pro-Trump media and rejected other sources of news.
+"I don't get my information from any MSM," she tweeted in March.

 @TuckerCarlson I LOVE YOU!!!-your work, mannerisms, tenacity and blunt approach #LikeAboss #DoingWork ✅💯🇺🇸📡🎤— CommonAshSense (@Ashli_Babbitt) January 26, 2017

-In the aftermath of Election Day 2020, Babbitt retweeted Candace Owens's baseless claim that "The American election was clearly rigged."
+In the aftermath of Election Day, Babbitt retweeted Owens' baseless claim that "the American election was clearly rigged."

 Even as Republicans and corporations are distancing themselves from political figures who have joined Trump's fight to discredit and derail the results of the November election, Fox has moved to keep such conservative voices front and center.
 It is doing so while seeking to fend off pressure on two fronts: from CNN's ratings surge and from smaller right-wing competitors proving even more loyal to Trump.

-On the day of the siege itself, Martha MacCallum initially said breaching the U.S. Capitol represented a "huge victory for these protesters," even as she told viewers of tear gas in the Rotunda and orders to lawmakers to put on gas masks.
+On the day of the siege, MacCallum initially said breaching the U.S. Capitol represented a "huge victory for these protesters," even as she told viewers of tear gas in the Rotunda and orders to lawmakers to put on gas masks.
 "Revolt is a word that can be used here in some ways."

 As the day progressed, Fox's journalists and opinion hosts denounced the violence, including Pirro and others who had encouraged the pro-Trump protests.
 Some quickly turned to the pain and frustration of Trump supporters.
-Others including Tucker Carlson, senior analyst Brit Hume and primetime host Laura Ingraham spread or indulged the idea - declared false by law enforcement officials - that somehow the attacks were organized by Antifa activists or other anti-Trump leftists.
+Others including Tucker Carlson, senior political analyst Brit Hume and prime-time host Laura Ingraham spread or indulged the idea — declared false by law enforcement officials — that somehow the attacks were organized by antifa activists or other anti-Trump leftists.

-Note: An earlier version of this story incorrectly characterized conservative activist Candace Owens' relationship to Fox News.
-She is a frequent guest, not a formal contributor.